 We can now select how each of the inputs will function.

 Interrupt – Trigger an interrupt during the transition from off to on

-Pulse Catch – This will allow the CPU to see an input which is faster than the scan time.
+Pulse Catch – This will allow the CPU to see an input that is faster than the scan time.
 It will hold the signal until the CPU detects it.

 Filter – We can set the filter for the input from 1 to 99 ms. This will allow the CPU to not record any bounces on the input signal.
 If you are using the input in your program to trigger a counter and you get multiple counts for each input signal then the filter would be used to eliminate the extra counts.

 The last thing to do in our program is add the math instruction to convert our counts to weight.

 Our result will be placed in memory location DF10.
 Notice that the math instruction in the Click will automatically convert our integer count value (DS1) to a floating-point value (DF10).